LocalInsomniac/PNEngine-Documentation/Assets/Image.md

 # Image

 Images are PNG files used for GUI graphics and/or textures for primitives and materials.
-They are located in `data\images` and may come with an optional JSON file that tells PN Engine how the image should be displayed in-game.
+They are located in `data\images` and may come with an optional JSON file that tells PNEngine how the image should be displayed in-game.

 An image will be automatically loaded if the material that uses it gets loaded.